 Farro, an ancient varietal of wheat popular in central Italy, is a favorite in the Fatted Calf kitchen, where we add it to hearty soups and rustic salads.
 When cooked, it has a firm but chewy texture that also makes it perfect for use in stuffings.—Taylor Boetticher | Toponia Miller

 Roast Duck Stuffed with Farro, Figs, and Hazelnuts FAQs

-Kindly note, dear reader, that this really, really phenomenal roast duck recipe calls for a duck that’s been deboned.
-As in, had the bones taken out.
-If you’re up for a slight challenge, like our recipe tester Elie Nassar was, by all means, do the deboning yourself.
+If you’re up for a small challenge, like our recipe tester Elie Nassar was, you can do the deboning yourself.
 It looks more daunting than it actually is.
-Honest.
-“If you’re proficient with your knife and have 20 to 30 minutes, it’s a really satisfying experience,” Nassar explains, citing this how-to video for helping him get last Sunday’s dinner on the table.
+“If you’re proficient with your knife and have 20 to 30 minutes, it’s a really satisfying experience,” Nassar explains, citing this how-to video for helping him get Sunday’s dinner on the table.
 If you’d rather not, you can ask your butcher to debone the duck, although you best smile sweetly and ask well in advance of when you need it.
-(Beware: There may be a charge—a rather steep one—for this courtesy.)
-There’s a third option.
-If you’d rather, you can simply roast the duck whole—bones and all—and turn the stuffing into dressing and bake it on the side.
-(See the Variation below for instructions.)
-You know, like turkey.
-In fact, we think the stuffing would go equally well with turkey.
-Conversely, we also think this roast duck could easily supplant its cousin on the Thanksgiving table.
-Think about it.
+Just be aware that there may be a rather steep charge for this courtesy.

 - 2 tablespoons granulated sugar